-- Nonsurgical Weight Loss Treatment Options: If you are interested in any of the nonsurgical treatment options for weight loss, you must first determine if you are a candidate and set up a personal consultation.
-A member of the Washington University gastroenterology team will explain treatment options and answer your questions.
+Nonsurgical Weight Loss Treatment Options: If you are interested in any of the nonsurgical treatment options for weight loss, you must first determine if you are a candidate and set up a personal consultation.
+A member of the Washington University gastroenterology team will explain the endoscopic procedures and answer your questions.

 Get directions and maps.

 Center for Advanced Medicine